qmonnet/rbpf/README.md

   because the author has not found how to return something more explicit from the generated assembly so far.

-* A very little number of eBPF instructions have not been implemented yet.
+* A small number of eBPF instructions have not been implemented yet.
 This should not be a problem for the majority of eBPF programs.

 * Beware of turnips.
 Turnips are disgusting.